andrewhead/nsf-statements/research_statement.md

 Several important questions about the role of the online code example in non-formal learning are significant to improving CS Education in upper division courses and the ability of newly-graduated programmers to learn on the job.
 These questions include:
-When copying and pasting is easy, do programmers actually learn new concepts from code examples, e.g., enough to design new code from the same components?How often do they reuse code that contains bugs or potential security holes and what is the severity of these examples?
+When copying and pasting is easy, do programmers actually learn new concepts from code examples (Q1), e.g., enough to design new code from the same components (Q2)?
+How often do they reuse code that contains bugs, style errors, or non-idiomatic code (Q3)?
+How long does this code remain in use (Q4)?
-What systems and interventions can supplement information seeking to encourage successful learning and reuse?
+What interventions can supplement information seeking to encourage successful learning (Q5)?
+What interfaces can support more successful reuse of code found online (Q6)?

 Surprisingly little is known about these questions.
 Recent work has shown reliance on example reuse for end-user programmers (Brandt), as well as hurdles and strategies for and non-programmers (Ichinco).